darrik/theme-park-mode/readme.md

-    C-c C-c               = show name of current theme C-c C-g               = toggle global / local mode C-c C-l               = toggle global / local mode C-c C-t               = tag theme for inclusion in local list C-c C-s               = show tagged themes
+    C-c C-c               = show name of current theme C-c C-g               = toggle global / local mode C-c C-l               = toggle global / local mode C-c C-t               = tag theme for inclusion in local mode C-c C-d               = show tagged themes

-## TODOs / Maybes / Perhapses

-* Clearly visible text of current theme, like an overlay box or something.
-* Setting for group of regularly used themes to cycle between?
+    C-c C-s               = save tagged themes for future sessions

+## Local mode

+While browsing through themes with this minor mode you can "tag" themes for a smaller list of frequently used themes.
+Use `C-c C-t` when on a theme you like and it will be tagged.
+When you have two or more themes tagged you can go into "local mode" with `C-c C-l` and cycle between them.
+You can save the list for future sessions with `C-c C-s`.

+### Configuration

+You can use `M-x customize-group theme-park-mode` or set `tpm-tagged` in your init file (i.e: `(setq tpm-tagged '(zenesque-dark-colors underwaterd))`) if you want to change the list manually.

 ## Notes